-Martijn Willemsen is an Associate Professor on human decision making in interactive systems in the Human Technology Interaction group at Eindhoven University of Technology (TU/e).
-Martijn researches the cognitive aspects of Human-Technology Interaction, with a strong focus on judgment and decision making in online environments.
-His applied research focuses on how online decisions can be supported by recommender systems, and includes domains such as movies, health related decisions and energy-saving measures.
-From a more theoretical perspective, he has a special interest in process tracing technologies to capture and analyze in detail information processing of decision makers.
+Martijn Willemsen is an Associate Professor on human decision making in interactive systems in the Human Technology Interaction group at Eindhoven University of Technology (TU/e) and at the Jheronimus Academy of Data Science in Den Bosch (JADS).
+He researches the cognitive aspects of Human-Technology Interaction, with a strong focus on judgment and decision making in online environments.
+From a theoretical perspective, he has a special interest in process tracing technologies to capture and analyze information processing of decision makers.

 No ancillary activities